 Tempe Police reported the following incidents Monday:

-A 25-year-old Tempe man was arrested April 7 on the 2000 block of South Apache Boulevard on suspicion of criminal trespassing and assault, according to a police report.
+A 25-year-old Tempe man was arrested Nov.
+20 on the 2000 block of East Apache Boulevard on suspicion of misconduct involving a deadly weapon and a prohibited weapon, possession of narcotic drugs and for delay and obstruction of justice, according to a police report.

-Reach the reporter at Chelsey.firstname.lastname@example.org or follow her on Twitter @chelseyballarte.
+Reach the news editor at firstname.lastname@example.org or follow @kelciegrega on Twitter.